matteodonati/fruit_inspection/README.md

 - Image segmentation:
     1. The gray-level histogram of each image has been computed and then analyzed.
-    2. Based on the result obtained at step 1, a suitable thresholding method has been chosen.
+    2. Based on the result obtained at step i., a suitable thresholding method has been chosen.
     3. A flood-fill method has been used to fill the defect blobs of each image.
     4. Finally, the computed binary mask have finally been applied to the given images.